Human Design Gate 60: Colon Health, Sugar Metabolism, and Nutrition

 But the colon’s rhythm is influenced not only by structure.
 It is also influenced by what we feed it.

 Gate 60's nutrition is energetically connected to sugar and quick energy, and the modern diet often delivers far more of it than the colon can handle.
 Highly refined sugars and fast-digesting carbohydrates are absorbed quickly in the small intestine, leaving very little nourishment for the microbiome downstream.
-At the same time, diets high in added sugars and low in fiber can shift the microbial ecosystem toward species that promote inflammation, gas production, and irregular motility.
+At the same time, diets high in added sugars and low in fiber can shift the microbial ecosystem toward species that promote inflammation, gas production, irregular motility, and leaky gut.

 When the diet becomes dominated by fast sugars and low-fiber foods, the colon loses some of the raw material it needs for its alchemy.